leuty/iconarray/README.md

 pytest
 ```

-Note that neither pytest, nor pre-commit, nor any of the linters invoked by the pre-commit hooks will be available in the production environment, so make sure you have a development environment
-installed and activated.
 If you use the blueprint as is, pre-commit will not be triggered locally but only if you push to the main branch
 (or push to a PR to the main branch).
 If you consider it useful, you can set up pre-commit to run locally before every commit by initializing it once.
 In the root directory of
 your package, type: